The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 Day 2: Snorkeling West Maui

-After a 30-minute drive west from Hotel Wailea, you’ll reach Leoda’s Kitchen and Pie Shop (click for directions), a charming restaurant famous for their pies.
-But what most people don’t realize, you can skip the line out the door in the afternoon and get there for a delicious breakfast.
+After a 30-minute drive west from Hotel Wailea, you’ll reach Leoda’s Kitchen and Pie Shop (click for directions), a charming restaurant famous for its pies.
+But what most people don’t realize is that you can skip the line out the door in the afternoon and get there for a delicious breakfast.
 They have a great menu but don’t forget to order a monkey bread to share.

 - Honolua Bay